 - A full tour of a cemetery and crematorium

-About your trainer
+From your trainer Robyn O’Connell

 I have written this training course from start to finish, so that you will have a complete understanding of how to work as a funeral celebrant.
 Jane Ormonde (May 2014), a trainer herself, said it was the first course she has ever done where, on completion of the course, she actually felt capable of doing what she had been trained to do.